 Our policy is that whenever possible, we will source essential oils that are organic certified and/or fair trade certified, whatever the cost.
 But quality and sustainability will come first as we are committed to offering the best essential oils from the most trusted suppliers.

-It is important also to remember that:
+It is important however to look beyond labels and keep in mind that:

 - some plants distilled into essential oils are not farmed but collected in the wild, especially in forests.
 This is the case for woods such as cedar or sandalwood (like our New Caledonian quality) or gums such as frankincense and myrrh.
 And for these, the key is make sure the collect is managed and controlled in a way that allows for a healthy regeneration of the resource.